It rained all summer the year they paved the road.

 The sloping five acre block that was by then the Arcadia Free School had a rich but largely forgotten history and an ambivalent relationship with drainage.

 The creek bowed to form two boundaries of the property.
-I can’t remember the high point of its origin – a spring, perhaps?
+I can’t remember where it came from – a spring, perhaps?
 A pipe under the road, or some uncharted source on the adjacent property?
-It’s just another thing I’ve lost.
+It’s just another memory I’ve lost.

 The original farmhouse looked to have been built in the 50s.
-The creek ran close by it then a hundred meters downhill past the quarry to a concrete weir.
-There it became a putrid ditch about two meters deep, bowling-green surfaced with azolla and utterly anaerobic.
+The creek ran close by it then a hundred metres downhill past the quarry to a concrete weir.
+There it became a putrid ditch about two metres deep with a weed-blanketed surface like a bowling green, black and utterly anaerobic.

 Being ten years old, Dang and me decided the most fun in the world was to stand in the middle of the weir and release methane bubbles by poking the rotting vegetation on the bottom with a stick.
 Having made the pond fart we’d try to ignite it by throwing lit matches.
 Naturally it was me that finally fell in.